klkblake/mm/PROTOCOL.md

 Encryption Negotiation
 ----------------------

-    struct ClientHel {
+    struct HelClient {
         u16 version;
         u64 nonce1;
         u8 public_key[32];
     };

-The ClientHel message is the first thing that the client must send on creating the connection.
+The `HelClient` message is the first thing that the client must send on creating the connection.

 The version field contains the current version of the protocol.
 This version is version 0.